The Church in the Carolinas

-Unflagging Fidelity: Belmont Abbey College is one of only twenty schools in the country recognized by the Cardinal Newman Society for its strong Catholic identity.
+Unflagging Fidelity: Belmont Abbey College is one of only seventeen schools in the country recognized by the Cardinal Newman Society for its strong Catholic identity.

-Religious Liberty: Belmont Abbey College was the first institution to file suit against hte federal government in response to the HHS “contraception mandate.”
+Religious Liberty: Belmont Abbey College was the first institution to file suit against the federal government in response to the HHS “contraception mandate.”

-Vocations: Charlotte currently has sixteen men studying for the priesthood.
-The most recent Quo Vadis Days discernment retreat in Charlotte for young men ages 15–25 attracted 90 participants who are interested in pursuing a vocation to the priesthood.
+Vocations: Charlotte currently has twenty-eight men studying for the priesthood.
+In the last four years, more than 320 young men from the Diocese of Charlotte have participated in Quo Vadis Days, a five-day discernment retreat for young men ages 15–19 who are interested in pursuing a vocation to the priesthood.